Welcome to Where It's Soft.

 Allow your attention to settle on your breath.

-There's no need to change it.
+There's no need to change it yet.

-Just notice that it's here.
+Just notice that it's there.

 In a moment,